anutron/behavior/Docs/Delegator.md

 	myDelegator.trigger(trigger, element[, event]);

+### Example

+	myDelegator.trigger('UpdateOnSubmit', myForm, 'submit'); //creates a mock "submit" event

 ### Arguments

 1. trigger - (*string*) The name of the registered trigger to invoke.
 2. element - (*element*) A DOM element (or its ID) for the trigger's target.
-3. event - (*event*; optional) An optional event to pass to the trigger.
+3. event - (*event* or *string*; optional) An optional event to pass to the trigger.
+If you pass in a string, a mock event will be created for that type.
 If none is provided a mock event is created as a "click" event.

 Element Methods